 Find Your Solution to Snoring with a Snore Guard

-There are FDA-approved oral appliances available to help with snoring, but they are not available over the counter and do not always offer a comfortable fit.
+There are Health Canada approved oral appliances available to help with snoring, but they are not available over the counter and do not always offer a comfortable fit.
 Our trained dentist can make you a custom snoring device, but only after you have been officially diagnosed with sleep apnea.